-- The text string "disabled", indicating that the communications LUN is not enabled in the controller.

-- The operating system device name representing the communications LUN.
+- The text string "disabled", indicating that the communications LUN is not enabled in the controller. - The operating system device name representing the communications LUN.
 The format is the same as the access_device field.
-For SGI IRIX the ccl_device is the same as the access_device.
+For SGI IRIX, the ccl_device is the same as the access_device.

 For all other controller types, this field contains the text string "none", indicating that there is no communications LUN available.
 In this case, Agent uses the device specified in the access_device field to connect to the controller.
-This device is a virtual disk, also listed in the device_ID1/device_IDn fields, below.
+This device is a virtual disk.